-Björn Borg operates in the fashion industry and focuses on the design, manufacture and distribution of sportswear and underwear.
-The company's products are aimed at private individuals looking for comfortable and stylish clothing.
+Björn Borg operates in the fashion industry and focuses on the design, manufacture and distribution of sportswear and underwear, accessories and bags.
+The company's products are aimed at men, women and children of all ages.
 The business is global with a main presence in the Nordic region and Europe.
-Björn Borg was founded in 1984 and is headquartered in Solna.
+Björn Borg was founded in 1984 and has its headquarters in Solna.

 Björn Borg’s Q1 results came in above our expectations, and we view the share price reaction following the report as justified.
 While we have raised our short-term estimates following the Q1 beat, our mid- to long-term estimates remain largely unchanged.
 In our view, given the ongoing uncertainty in the operating environment and lack of clear evidence that the company can successfully scale its footwear segment, we believe the stock is already fairly priced for its expected earnings growth (2026e P/E: 17x).
 As a result, we reiterate our Reduce recommendation and target price of SEK 67 per share.